mnot/redbot/redbot/headers/README.md

    examples.

-When writing new messages, it's important to keep in mind that the `text` field is expected to contain valid HTML, with appropriate escaping; if you allow arbitrary text from the user to pass into it without escaping, it can present a security risk.
+When writing new messages, it's important to keep in mind that the `text` field is expected to contain valid HTML; any variables you pass to it will be escaped for you before rendering.

 ### Writing Tests